StrawberryShortyCake/flask-warbler/tickets.md

     - DONE: add a method for list of likes OR total likes in number (or use jinja length)

 19. Like feature - BE
-    - Backend route that would a user to a message for likes (check not yours)
+    - Backend route that would connect a user to a message for likes (check not yours)

 20. Like feature on user details - FE / Template
     - UI for a user to indicate liking a message (of others)